parkpc/IntuneDocs.ko-kr/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

 ### Before you start

-Before you can begin to establish and respond to remote assistance requests, you must ensure the following prerequisites are in place:
+Before you begin to establish and respond to remote assistance requests, you must ensure the following prerequisites are in place:

 - You must have [signed up for a TeamViewer account](https://login.teamviewer.com/LogOn#register) to log into the TeamViewer website.
 - Windows PCs that you want to administer must be [managed by the Windows PC client](manage-windows-pcs-with-microsoft-intune.md)